jiver/tarakain-js/README.md

-# using adaptive cards sample
+# Using-Cards

-Bot Framework v4 using adaptive cards bot sample
+Bot Framework v4 using cards bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to send an Adaptive Card from the bot to the user.
+This bot has been created using [Microsoft Bot Framework][1], it shows how to create a bot that uses rich cards to enhance your bot design.

 ## Prerequisites